Characteristics of an Authentic Montessori School

 Montessori teachers guide their students through individual lessons in which they present materials to the child.
 However, they do not teach in the sense that they are the single point of information in the class.
 Rather, they guide their students to discovery and the children explore each concept at their own pace.
 The teacher prepares the classroom environment for their students and allow them the freedom to choose their work.
 Dr. Maria Montessori believed that children are capable of self-learning.
 It is that thrill of discovery which leads to creativity and satisfaction.

 Observe a classroom and look for children working independently and collaboratively.
-In a Montessori environment, children should not be sitting at desks simply watching the teacher as he or she pours information into their heads.
+They should not be sitting at desks simply watching the teacher but actively choose and complete work.

 • A 2-3 hour uninterrupted work cycle

 In Montessori classrooms, a crucial element is an extended period of “free time” during the day which is called the “uninterrupted work cycle”.
-At this time, students are free to select work from the classroom, complete the task at their own pace for as long as they are interested, before cleaning up, returning it to the shelf and choosing another activity.
-Montessori environments strive to afford children the opportunity to complete this cycle of activity without interruption of large-group activities, adults, or other students.
+During this time, students are free to select work from the classroom, complete the task at their own pace for as long as they are interested before cleaning up, returning it to the shelf, and choosing another activity.
+Montessori environments strive to afford children the opportunity to complete this cycle of activity many times without interruption of large-group activities, adults, or other students.

 This period of uninterrupted work recognizes and respects individual variations in the learning process.
 Teachers support and monitor the students’ work and provide individual and small-group lessons.
 The uninterrupted work period facilitates the development of coordination, concentration, and independence.